openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 #### GCP

-The CI Cloud credential is present at this location in OpenShift CI Environment, `/var/run/secrets/ci.openshift.io/cluster-profile/gce.json`
+The CI Cloud credential is present at this location in OpenShift CI Cluster, `/var/run/secrets/ci.openshift.io/cluster-profile/gce.json`

 Our Cloud credential used for BSL is present at this location.